Sydney-Informatics-Hub/geopython/_episodes/01a-fundamentals.md

 ### Functions
 These are bits of code you want to perhaps use many times, or keep self contained, or refer to at different points.
 They can take values as input and give values back (or not).

+In day to day life, you can think of functions as recipes - if you make your own mayonnaise or tomato sauce, you probably don't keep the instructions for making it in each recipe that uses these as ingredients - instead, you have a single recipe card for each, and update/modify that as needed.

 ```python
 #Declare the name of the function